scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

     systemctl start nginx.service
     docker ps

-Reboot the host and check to ensure the container started.

-    reboot

-When the host returns check the service.

-    docker ps

 It's that easy!

 Before moving to the next lab, ensure that *nginx* is stopped, or else there will be a port conflict on port 80.